-Why take the AP tests then?
-Two reasons: First, when you apply to college, admissions readers will count the number of AP courses you’ve taken and compare that number to the number of AP courses offered by your school.
-The more you’ve taken, the better your chances of gaining admission.
-Second, good scores on AP tests are rewarded by colleges and universities worldwide.
-According to the College Board, 90% of four-year colleges and universities in the United States grant credit, placement, or both on the basis of a student’s AP test scores.
+Why take the AP exam then?
+Two reasons: First, when you apply to college, admissions officers will count the number of AP courses you’ve taken and compare that number to the number of AP courses offered by your school.
+The more you’ve taken, the better your chances of gaining college admission.
+Second, good scores on AP exams are rewarded by colleges and universities worldwide.
+According to the College Board, 90% of four-year colleges and universities in the United States grant credit, placement, or both on the basis of a student’s AP exam scores.

 Her Strategic Approach Teaches You

-• What AP teachers and test readers look for
+• What AP teachers and exam readers look for

-• How to use the test prompt to help build your argument
+• How to use the exam prompt to help build your argument

 • Techniques to target your reading and focus your writing